-Originally constructed in the, the Palace has seen many changes throughout history.
+Originally constructed in the 12th century, the Palace has seen many changes throughout history.
 The Palace was extended many times and the grounds continued to grow into the Fife countryside.
 The great hall was burnt down by a fire during occupation by Oliver Cromwell’s troops as he sought to find and arrest Edward II.
 The fire, which was started in the kitchens underneath the great hall was a suspected arson as the English campaign of sacking royal residences in Scotland intensified, however there is little evidence and record keeping at the time was poor.

 A gatehouse tower was added and became the main residence of the Palace, which is the main entrance today.
 The beautiful chapel, that was used as Baracks by Cromwell and later as a store room for local residences has been lovingly restored by the Marquis of Bute and is complete with original wood panelling, Minstrels gallery and stunning stained glass make this one of the best preserved chapels in Scotland.
 Many of the walls of the Palace are adorned with intricate tapestries and paintings of Royals and the families who still live as the Hereditary Keepers.